HorchLab/DLC-guide-for-Bowdoin-College/README.md

       - To move one directory backwards: ```cd ..```

-      - Instead of writing out the entire file path to your [username] directory, you can access sub directories to your current directory as follows":
+      - Instead of writing out the entire file path to your [username] directory, you can access sub directories to your current directory as follows:
     ```
     [esmall2@dover /mnt/research/hhorch/esmall2]$ cd ./practice_DLC
     [esmall2@dover /mnt/research/hhorch/esmall2/practice_DLC]$